-Study: nutrition matters when it comes to COVID-19
+Study: Nutrition matters when it comes to COVID-19

 Researchers analyzed the eating habits of nearly 600,000 study participants in February 2020, before the pandemic.
-What they found: People with the highest quality diet were around 10 percent less likely to develop COVID-19 than those with the lowest quality diet, and 40 percent less likely to become severely ill.
+What they found: People with the highest quality diet were around 10% less likely to develop COVID-19 than those with the lowest quality diet and 40% less likely to become severely ill.

 “We’ve been noting who, which persons are getting symptoms of COVID, who’s going positive, who’s negative, et cetera, by using a daily symptom app,” professor of epidemiology at King’s College London and co-founder of ZOE, Tim Spector said.

-This is the first study to show that a healthy diet cuts the chances of developing the disease in the first place and the study’s scale meant researchers were able to adjust for multiple confounding factors, according to a release.
+This is the first study to show that a healthy diet cuts the chances of developing the disease in the first place.
+According to a release, the study’s scale meant researchers were able to adjust for multiple confounding factors.

-The study also found those that ate a poorer diet were more at risk especially if they live in a more socioeconomically-deprived area.
+The study also found those who ate a poorer diet were more at risk, especially if they live in a more socioeconomically-deprived area.

 Nutrition does not have to be complicated.
 Spector recommends aiming to eat 30 plants a week.